 The department will guarantee four years of funding for each admitted, full-time student.
 This funding could take the form of assistantships or fellowships and will include tuition remission and a small stipend.
 Assistantships typically involve 15-20 hours of professional work each week.
 Fellowships do not have work requirements but typically involve attending fellowship events and meetings.

-Part-time students are not eligible for fellowships or assistantships.
+Part-time students are not eligible for fellowships or assistantships in the C&I department.
 A full-time student temporarily dropping to part-time status will not be eligible for funding while they are part-time.
+Any teaching, project, or program assistant in the C&I department must carry a full course load of 8–15 graduate-level credits and make satisfactory progress toward the graduate degree.

 Minimum Graduate School Requirements